 The door scene came from the final pages of Chapter 38, which also had Denji waking up from the dream only to see that Power has unexpectedly sprouted long horns!
 Presumably, this scene will be adapted by the anime sequel.

 Although the Chainsaw Man anime sequel was teased by showing Reze and letting audiences hear her voice, it was odd that the final scene was not at the movie theaters since the OP video teased it from the beginning.
 Stopping with that scene would have offered a better semblance of plot resolution since Makima actually provides some heartfelt guidance for a worry that has been nagging at Denji.

 Why Chainsaw Man Movie: Bomb Girl Arc seems plausible

 Since the first cour only had 12 episodes it’s believed by some fans that a Chainsaw Man movie becomes necessary based on the pacing of the manga’s story.
 In order to finish adapting manga Part 1, the Public Safety Saga, the 2nd cour of the anime TV series will need to be extra long like Attack On Titan: The Final Season Part 1, perhaps 15 or 16 episodes.

 But it just so happens that the Chainsaw Man: Bomb Girl Arc is conveniently placed in the middle of the Public Safety Saga.
-With only 13 chapters, the story arc would be the perfect fit for adapting into a film that has a runtime of fewer than 1.5 hours.
+With only 13 chapters (14 when you include Chapter 39), the story arc would be the perfect fit for adapting into a film that has a runtime of fewer than 1.5 hours.

 The chapters are filled with action sequences that can be quickly adapted by animation, but MAPPA could also extend the fights as they’ve done with the first season.
 The final big fight is also so large scale and involves so many moving pieces from a typhoon that the animation quality would be better if produced on a movie budget.
 There’s also one particularly epic moment that would be better seen on the big screen.